Mary Bourne RSA FRSS

 Mary Bourne

 Mary has exhibited widely in Britain and abroad.
 She has received a number of prizes and awards including the Meyer Oppenheim Award (1997) and Ireland Alloys Award (1996), both from the Royal Scottish Academy.
-Internationally, she has been an invited participant at symposia in America and Japan.
+Internationally, she has been an invited participant at symposia in America and Japan and was a Royal Society of Sculptors/Brian Mercer award winner to the world-renowned Studio Sem in Pietrasanta, Tuscany.
+Recently she participated in the Land Art Museum project in Norway.

-Mary has contributed to the Scottish art scene through membership of a number of voluntary committees and organisations.
-She was involved in the very early stages of setting up Edinburgh Sculpture Workshop, was a Trustee of the Scottish Sculpture Trust and Chair of the Scottish Sculpture Workshop during a period of re-visioning and organisational restructuring.
-She also served on the Exhibitions Panel and Visual Arts Committee for the Scottish Arts Council and was Chair of Deveron Projects in Huntly for a number of years.
+Mary has also contributed to the Scottish art scene through membership of a number of voluntary committees and organisations.
+She was involved in the very early stages of setting up Edinburgh Sculpture Workshop, was a Trustee of the Scottish Sculpture Trust and chaired both the Scottish Sculpture Workshop and engaged arts organisation Deveron Projects.
+She also served on the Exhibitions Panel and Visual Arts Committee for the Scottish Arts Council.

 Mary Bourne CV